 Since this has serious implications for your business, let’s explains what exactly the MATCH list and what you can do to stay-off this list and survive if you ever are.

 MATCH stands for Member Alert to Control High-Risk.
 It was created and is managed by MasterCard as a means of compiling information on businesses, and their owners, whose credit card processing privileges have been terminated.
-This database is then used by acquiring banks to help them screen applicants and determine if businesses should be given credit card processing privileges.
+This database is then used by banks to help screen applicants and determine if businesses should be given credit cards.

 Since it’s more comprehensive, MATCH replaced the Terminated Merchant File (TMF), which was used to track blacklisted companies.